4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/07-Create-DOM-list-of-li/README.md

 ## 📝 Instructions:

-1. Set the `liststring` variable with the value needed to have the following HTML as the `body`'s innerHTML:
+1. Set the `listString` variable with the value needed to have the following HTML as the `body`'s innerHTML:

 ```html
 <ul>